tsackton/taelgar/Gazetteer/Istaros Watershed/Xurkhaz/Xurkhaz.md

 > `$=dv.view("_scripts/view/get_PageDatedValue")`
 > `$=dv.view("_scripts/view/get_Affiliations")`
 >> `$=dv.view("_scripts/view/get_Whereabouts")`

+%%rewrite in the style of the Dunmar page%%

 Xurkhaz, the Land of the Peaceful Sun, is the kingdom of the [[People of the Rainbow]].
 ## Geography